Cathleen McCarron

 Cathleen McCarron is a Scottish film, television, theatre and audiobook actor and professional voice coach.

 Career

 Cathleen McCarron has appeared in a number of films, including Made of Honor; and had a recurring part as Molly Anderson in the television series The Bill.

-She is particularly know for her audiobook acting, and has been described as "one of Audible's highest-rated narrators".
-She is widely known for her narration of Gail Honeyman's Eleanor Oliphant is Completely Fine, which is one of the best selling audiobooks of all time.
+She is particularly known for her audiobook acting, and has been described as "one of Audible's highest-rated narrators".
+She is widely known for her narration of Gail Honeyman's Eleanor Oliphant Is Completely Fine, which is one of the best selling audiobooks of all time.
 She is included in The Times "Isolation Special: The Best Audiobooks" and "31 Unmissable Audiobooks Narrated by Your Favourite Celebrities" in Stylist magazine.